 Grant Holicky 08:30

-Okay, I do have data jack.
-This is not about right food.
-But I hate nothing more than being sticky is just one of my favorite things in the world.
+Okay, I do have to interject, this is not about ride food but I hate nothing more than being sticky.
+It’s just one of my favorite things in the world.
 And I will make major choices in life to avoid stickiness.
-I have been mid race, mid cross race, having taken a gel and we can get to that.
-But even Oh no, it was because I had a gel to start.
-And I had gel on my fingers and it was sticky.
-And we’re in the first lap across race and I got a water bottle and I’m spraying down my hand because I hate feeling
+I have been mid race, mid cross race, having taken a gel – and we can get to that but even – Oh no, it was because I had a gel to start and I had gel on my fingers and it was sticky and we’re in the first lap of cross race and I got a water bottle and I’m spraying down my hand because I hate feeling sticky.

-sticky.
 Wow.
-I hate being Sandy but not to that level.
-Oh,
+I hate being sandy but not to that level.

 Grant Holicky 09:08